 If the fortune is in the follow-up, why do so few RIAs have a defined conversion process in place?
 Firms want to focus on attracting views and visits (the top of the marketing funnel) to capture more leads to grow their business; however, one powerful way to increase your revenue is to upgrade a key part of your marketing funnel: your follow-up communication system and prospect experience.
 With faster and higher rates of conversion, you can accelerate growth with far less incremental effort.

 You may immediately dismiss the notion that you can improve your conversion, “Once someone is sitting in front of us (in person, on the phone, or through video), we sign up nearly everyone!*” If this sounds like your firm, I invite you to stick with me in this post.
-You may be missing out on significant business from people who never make it to the consultation or slowing your income from sluggish prospect response.
+You may be missing out on significant business from people who never make it down the marketing funnel to the consultation or slowing your income from sluggish prospect response.

 *Note: if you do sign up close to everyone, it may be time to assess your pricing.

 When does conversion begin?

 Before I discuss how to improve, the first question to answer is, “When does conversion begin?”
 The common assumption is that it starts mid-funnel at the consultation.
 You meet with someone and mutually decide if you’re a fit.
 If that person or couple becomes a client during the consultation, you can check the conversion box.
 Perhaps they sign on a few weeks later or in the second or third meeting if that’s how your model works, and you consider it a success.
 Huzzah!

 While the signature on an agreement may be the official conversion, if you wait until this point to start your system, you are too late.
 You have the opportunity to shorten the cycle, improve your results or weed out people who are not a fit by implementing your conversion efforts much sooner.